rob05c/jsonpatch/README.md

 - A `replace` op on a pointer field which is `nil` returns an error.

 # TODO
-- Ops: Remove, Replace, Move, Copy, Test
-- map
 - interfaces, where possible (e.g. replace is possible, but add is impossible)
+- array types (as opposed to Slices)
+- slice/array remove op
+- ops: Move, Copy, Test
 - benchmark, optimize
-- Array types (as opposed to Slices)
-- Get field name, if no tag exists (the same way `encoding/json` works)
+- get field name, if no tag exists (the same way `encoding/json` works)
+- support map keys which implement encoding.TextMarshaler